Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Discussion

 These trends can be explained using our fit to \cref{eq:T_decay} and the fit to \cref{eq:galaxy_ms} from \citet{popesso2023}, or indeed any fit to the MS that agrees with our far-IR-measured SFRs.
-By combining these two equations we can solve for the dust mass as a function of $t$ (and therefore $z$).
-The resulting curves for the dust mass and dust-to-stellar mass ratio as a function of redshift are shown in \cref{fig:Md_z} for each stellar mass bin -- it is important to emphasise that these are not fits to the data, but predictions based on fits to the dust temperatures, SFRs, and stellar masses.
-We find an increase in dust mass and dust-to-stellar mass ratio up to $z\,{=}\,1$; beyond this redshift, the curves predict a decrease in these quantities as opposed to a plateau; however, we note that the actual functional forms are very sensitive to the best-fit parameters to the dust temperature and SFR as a function of $t$ and we do not have enough stacked photometry beyond $z\,{=}\,1.5$ to properly constrain the model.
+By combining these two equations we can solve for the dust mass as a function of $t$ (and therefore $z$); see Appendix \ref{app:4} for details.
+The resulting curves for the dust mass and dust-to-stellar mass ratio as a function of redshift are shown in \cref{fig:Md_z} for each stellar mass bin.
+It is important to emphasise that these are not fits to the data, but predictions based on fits to the dust temperatures, SFRs, and stellar masses.
+We find an increase in dust mass and dust-to-stellar mass ratio up to $z\,{=}\,1$.
+Beyond this redshift, the curves predict a decrease in these quantities as opposed to a plateau.
+However, we note that the actual functional forms are very sensitive to the best-fit parameters to the dust temperature and SFR as a function of $t$, and we do not have enough stacked photometry beyond $z\,{=}\,1.5$ to properly constrain the model.
 We also see the same trend of decreasing dust-to-stellar mass fraction with increasing stellar mass.
-The decrease in the-to-stellar mass ratio at redshifts ${<}\,1$ has been observed and discussed by \citet{bethermin2015} as a consequence of decreasing SFRs which can no longer replenish metals becoming locked up in the existing stellar population.
-Similarly, more massive galaxies have lower sSFRs (SFR/$M_{\ast}$) and so they produce less dust per unit stellar mass, explaining the decrease in the dust-to-stellar mass fraction with stellar mass.
+The decrease in the dust-to-stellar mass ratio at redshifts ${<}\,1$ has been observed and discussed by \citet{bethermin2015} as a consequence of decreasing gas mass (although increasing metallicity works against this).
+At high redshift galaxies have high gas-to-stellar mass ratios as material is accreted from the large-scale environment, while at low redshift this gas has been consumed by star formation or ejected and the accretion rate is much lower.
+Since the dust mass is roughly proportional to the gas mass, we expect the dust mass to be lower in low-redshift galaxies as well.
+While metallicity competes against this trend (and it is important to keep in mind that high-redshift galaxies at a given stellar mass are not the same objects as low-redshift galaxies with the same stellar mass), the lower gas mass dominates the overall evolution and we observe decreasing dust-to-stellar mass ratios for $z\,{<}\,1$.
+Similarly, more massive galaxies have lower sSFRs (SFR$/M_{\ast}$), so they produce less dust per unit stellar mass, explaining the decrease in the dust-to-stellar mass fraction with stellar mass.